23 Aug Nausea and Vomiting in the Third Trimester

-Most women will experience nausea, and possibly vomiting (commonly referred to as 'morning sickness') in early pregnancy.
-For the unlucky few, these unpleasant symptoms will persist beyond the first trimester.
-While 'nausea and vomiting of pregnancy' (NVP) is common and distressing, the severe condition called hyperemesis gravidarum is fortunately rare.
+Most women will experience nausea, and possibly vomiting (commonly referred to as ‘morning sickness’) in early pregnancy.
+While ‘nausea and vomiting of pregnancy’ (NVP) is common and distressing, the severe condition called hyperemesis gravidarum is fortunately rare.

 For the unlucky few who suffer unremitting morning sickness through to the latter stages of pregnancy, the condition can be exhausting and debilitating.
 And then there are some women who have a complete recovery, and assume they are in the clear, only to have the problems return towards the end of pregnancy.

 Reasons for Nausea